JBPennington/CV/README.md

 * Open and collaborative - the faster we iterate, the more honest we are, and the more collaborative we are, the better the end result will be
 * Test-driven development and SOLID principles to build strong software foundations

-EDUCATION
+<h2> EDUCATION </h2>

 Ph.D.
-Mechanical Engineering, University of Alabama Jan 2011 - Dec 2015
+Mechanical Engineering, University of Alabama</br>
+Jan 2011 - Dec 2015</br>
 Advanced Controls Systems, Optimal Control, and Computational Analysis

 B.S.
-Mechanical Engineering, University of Alabama
+Mechanical Engineering, University of Alabama</br>
-Aug 2006 - Dec 2010
+Aug 2006 - Dec 2010</br>
-Thermodynamics, Physics, and Mechanical Systems References available upon request
+Thermodynamics, Physics, and Mechanical Systems</br>

+References available upon request